 Our capability to introduce innovations that enlarge carrying capacity of the Earth (autocatalycity) translates into human population dynamics equations as a positive feedback.
 It is well known that population dynamics that includes positive feedback and diffusion leads to strongly spatially-inhomogeneous population pattern (for example, desert oases, vegetation patches in arid zones [Shnerb, Sarah et al. 2003], etc.) and favors agglomeration.
 Indeed, the increasing economic returns and increasing innovation rate arising from the population agglomeration in cities is well documented (Bettencourt et al. 2007).
-This means that in the context of the human population dynamics, the spatial inhomogeneity by itself has autocatalytic properties.
-Therefore, the models of the human population dynamics the spatial dimension.
+This means that in the context of the human population dynamics, the spatial heterogeneity by itself has autocatalytic properties.
+Therefore, the models of the human population dynamics should properly address the spatial dimension.

-Note also that the previously discussed models were based on ordinary differential equations, as it is commonly accepted in population dynamics (Turchin 2001), and did not take into account neither spatial distribution of the population nor the discrete nature of humans.
+Note also that the previously discussed models were based on ordinary differential equations, as it is commonly accepted in population dynamics (Turchin 2001), and took into account neither spatial distribution of the population nor the discrete nature of humans.
 Very often when the continuum equations describing population dynamics assume spatially homogeneous population and predict a very slow growth or even population extinction; the individuals self-organize in spatio-temporally localized adaptive patches which ensure their survival and development.
 In other words, continuum differential equations may fail in predicting the population dynamics of the discrete proliferating agents (Shnerb, Louzoun et al. 2000).
 An interesting example of such approach is the recent study of the economics development in Poland after 1990 (Yaari et al. 2008).
-Yaari et al. showed that the economics growth was led by few singular "growth centers" that were associated with the University centers.
-Probably, this shows in a different way the ultimate relation between the education level/literacy and the human population dynamics (see Korotayey, Malkov, and Khaltourina 2006).
-All this calls for new generation of the models describing the World human population growth.
-These should be discrete and spatially-inhomogeneous models.
+Yaari et al. showed that the economics growth was led by few singular 'growth centers' that were associated with the University centers.
+Probably, this shows in a different way the ultimate relation between the education level/literacy and the human population dynamics (see Korotayev, Malkov, and Khaltourina 2006).
+All this calls for new generation of the models describing the world human population growth.
+These should be discrete and spatiallyinhomogeneous models.

-Physical meaning of the parameters of the dynamic models
+Physical Meaning of the Parameters of the Dynamic Models

-We consider here a different topic that arises in relation to dynamical models of the human population growth.
-Equations 10, 11 contain two empirical parameters: r, $\gamma$ that should be somehow related to the human nature.
+We consider here a different subject that emerges in relation to dynamical models of the human population growth.
+Eqs 10, 11 contain two empirical parameters: r, γ that should be somehow related to the human nature.
 The meaning of the parameter r is more or less clear - it is the relaxation rate of the population to sudden changes.
-It is determined by the difference in birth rate and mortality and, to the best of our knowledge, does not exceed $r^{record} = 0.14$ .
-Comparison of the growth rate to the models (Figure 2) yields $r = 0.01 \sim 0.1 r^{record}$ that is quite reasonable.
+It is determined by the difference in birth rate and mortality and, to the best of our knowledge, does not exceed $r^{record} = 0.14$.
+Comparison of the growth rate to the models (Fig. 2) yields $r = 0.01 \sim 0.1$ r^{record} that is quite reasonable.
 Note, that r can be measured from the transient phenomena, for example, how fast the population size recovers from dramatic disaster such as WWII.
-This yields $r \sim 0.02-0.03$ that is comparable to r = 0.013 determined from the Figure 2.
+This yields $r \sim 0.02-0.03$ that is comparable to r = 0.013 determined from the Fig. 2.